 1. Why is the creation of a new College of Immigration and Citizenship Consultants necessary?
 What is wrong with the current system under the Immigration Consultants of Canada Regulatory Council?

 In Canada, almost all regulators of professionals are established under statute.
-ICCRC’s current authority arises from its designation by the Federal Minister of Citizenship and Immigration under the Immigration and Refugee Protection Act (IRPA) and the Citizenship Act.
+ICCRC’s current authority arises from its designation by the Federal Minister of Immigration, Refugees and Citizenship under the Immigration and Refugee Protection Act (IRPA) and the Citizenship Act.
 This delegated authority creates administrative and legal challenges that can prevent ICCRC from delivering timely and effective professional compliance and regulatory services.

 In the past two years, ICCRC has worked with IRCC and key stakeholders to obtain the necessary statutory authority.
-This will provide enhanced powers and tools for oversight, enforcement and investigation, and expanded authority to identify unauthorized immigration practitioners (ghost consultants) and hold them responsible for their actions.
+This will provide enhanced powers and tools for oversight, enforcement and investigation, and expanded authority to identify unlicensed immigration consultants and hold them responsible for their actions.

-The statute includes new authority to identify and pursue unauthorized immigration practitioners.
+The statute includes new authority to identify and pursue unlicensed immigration consultants.
 It also provides enhanced powers to investigate, obtain evidence and order refunds of inappropriate fees.
 The legislation would also create a new fund to compensate persons adversely affected by the unlawful conduct of licensed immigration and citizenship consultants.

 Very little will change in your daily work.
 ICCRC is working with Immigration, Refugees and Citizenship Canada (IRCC) on the development of regulations to support the new College and will have more detail on the specifics regarding licensing, compliance, professional conduct and professional development in the weeks ahead.

 Clients will benefit from knowing that complaints made to the College will be vigorously and efficiently investigated.
 Clients who have been financially affected by the misconduct of a licensed immigration and citizenship consultant may be able to obtain compensation.

 ICCRC is working with IRCC to ensure a seamless transition.
 Nothing changes with your current licence or authority.
 However, in due course, a new licence will be issued to you.
-Changes to the professional designations “RCIC” and “RISIA” have yet to be determined.
+No changes will be made to the professional designations “RCIC” and “RISIA” as those designations have established cachet in the community